Skip to main content

 • “Ugly environments with PS1-era graphics.”

-• “The graphics are also a terrible not-quite-retro style that won't please either people who like modern visuals or those who like retro ones.”
+• “The graphics are also a terrible not-quite-retro style, that won't please either people like me who like modern visuals, or those who like retro ones.”

-• “The graphics are okay, but the character animations are simple, almost like 16-bit animations.
-However, when the characters speak with each other, their animations improve significantly, showcasing good quality anime animations with facial expressions while their dialogues are displayed at the bottom of the screen.”
+• “The graphics are ok, the character animations are simple, like almost 16-bit animations, but when the characters speak with each other, their animations are a lot better, with good quality anime animations featuring their facial expressions while their dialogues are shown at the lower screen.”

 • music